sizzlecentral/data-modelling/data-modelling-part-4.md

 5. How many people live at 4740 McDermott Street?

+    SELECT id FROM residences WHERE address='4740 McDermott Street';
+    SELECT name FROM persons WHERE residence_id='9';
+    => Malvina King, Theo Wolff

 6. What city is 4740 McDermott Street in?

+    SELECT city_id FROM residences WHERE address='4740 McDermott Street';
+    SELECT name FROM cities WHERE id='11';
+    => Ottawa

 7. What province is 4740 McDermott Street in?

 8. What country is 4740 McDermott Street in?